Surluson/Surluson.github.io/blog/_posts/2021-01-11-visualizing-svd.md

 ## Final Words
 The Singular Value decomposition is a very powerful tool, and this is only one way I've thought of to interpret and visualize the results.
 This post is heavily inspired by [an article I wrote when in dr. Cory Simon's lab at Oregon State University](https://pubs.acs.org/doi/10.1021/acsami.9b16561)[^fn-sensing], in which this same interpretation was used to analyze the effectiveness of sensor arrays with metal-organic frameworks (MOFs).
 The visualizations went one step further than what I've shown here, so if you're interested in more ideas on how the SVD is applied, please take a look at that paper.
+Another aspect I looked at in the paper was the concept of the condition number of the matrix, which is outside of the scope of this blogpost.
 We published the code used for the paper on Github, and the link can be found in the article.

 [^fn-numlinalg]: Trefethen, Lloyd N., and David Bau III.
 Numerical linear algebra.
 Vol. 50.
 Siam, 1997.